 Far North Community Hospice provides community based palliative care for people with a life limiting illness.
 Hospice is not just for cancer.
 Palliative care can improve the quality of life for patients with life limiting illness including but not limited to, heart failure, kidney failure and lung disease.
-Holistic symptom management is provided by a clinical team inclusive of nursing, counselling, limited medical support and bereavement support.
+Holistic symptom management is provided by a clinical team inclusive of nursing, counselling, medical support and bereavement support.
 A Palliative Care Specialist visits monthly and is available to support the nursing team when and if required.
 At the Kaitaia Hospital is a self contained unit, the Shirley Crawford Haven, located in the General Ward, for interim care and for families wanting to care for their loved ones in a supported environment.

 Far North Community Hospice has a range of loan equipment to support patient care in the home.